FESOM/fesom2_doc/doc/icepack_in_fesom.rst

 Yes, the model integration is slower for two reasons: 1.
 The sea ice subgrid parameterizations are more complex compared to the standard FESIM.
 2. Much more sea-ice tracers need to be advected.
 Overall, the sea ice component of FESOM2 becomes approximately four times slower with Icepack.
 Including additional output related to a more complex sea ice description can also contribute to deteriorating the model performances.

-Which EVP scheme should I use for Icepack?
+Which EVP scheme should I use with Icepack?
 """"""""""""""""""""""""""""""""""""""""""

 In principle, Icepack should be independent of the scheme used to solve the sea ice dynamics.
-However, at the moment only the standard EVP is supported, while the mEVP and aEVP still show some strange behaviors.
+However, at the moment only the standard EVP is supported, while the mEVP and aEVP still exhibit some strange behaviors.
 We are working on solving this issue and we will update this document as soon as progress is made.

 Can Icepack be configured as the standard FESIM?
 """"""""""""""""""""""""""""""""""""""""""""""""